Blog

 Ad Hoc Meeting Meaning?

 Ad hoc meetings meaning are unplanned gatherings.
 They happen when there is a need to discuss immediate issues or brainstorm solutions.
-Unlike scheduled meetings, these are often spontaneous and focus on solving specific problems.
+Unlike scheduled sessions, these are often spontaneous and focus on solving specific problems.

 Pros and Cons of Ad Hoc Meetings